Nabonidus: Character and remembrance

 No other Neo-Babylonian king has been characterised in as varied a manner as Nabonidus.
 Though some Classical authors forgot, or omitted, details of Nabonidus in their accounts of Babylonia, only preserving him as a name in their lists of kings, the Achaemenid Empire that succeeded the reign of Nabonidus in Babylonia viewed his rule as an example that should never be emulated.
 The Achaemenids did not consider Nabonidus's more traditional work, restoring temples etc., to be important, but emphasised in their historiography the points when Nabonidus went contrary to what was expected of a Babylonian king.
 Cyrus the Great justified his conquest of Babylon by presenting himself as a champion divinely ordained by Marduk and by writing accounts of Nabonidus's "heretical" acts.

 After the fall of Babylon, a legend of Nabonidus having been mad, on account of his religious policies, gradually formed, which would eventually find its way into Hellenistic and Jewish tradition.
-In the Book of Daniel, Nabonidus's supposed madness is reattributed to Nebuchadnezzar II.
+Some believe that in the Book of Daniel, Nabonidus's supposed madness is reattributed to Nebuchadnezzar II.
 The accusation of insanity is not found in any cuneiform sources.
 The Verse Account is highly critical of Nabonidus, especially his religious policies, and though it presents Cyrus the Great as a liberator rather than conqueror, it makes no direct claim that Nabonidus was insane.
 The Dynastic Prophecy and the Cyrus Cylinder offer similar accounts, criticising Nabonidus and his policies, but not characterising him as mad.
 Some Babylonian sources are more neutral.
 The Babylonian Chronicle, a more objective account of Babylonian history, records the king as being absent from Babylon for years on end, and the resulting suspension of the New Year's festival, but does not pass any judgement on these events.
 In his history of Babylonia, Berossus presents Nabonidus as a usurper, which Nabonidus himself admitted to being, but reports nothing that could be construed as negative assessment of the king.
 As such, it is clear that contemporary views of Nabonidus were not completely negative.
 Had the Babylonians universally dismissed Nabonidus as an incompetent and impious heretic, it is also unlikely that two later Babylonian rebels would have claimed to be his sons.
 Cuneiform sources suggest that the Babylonians remembered Nabonidus as unorthodox and misguided, but not insane.